 Sticky rice and dessert go hand in hand and there are so many ways to enjoy it: biko, pandan sticky rice, champorado, and so many more.
 One of my favorite ways to enjoy glutinous rice is eating mango sticky rice—um does this even need an explanation?

 Don’t be fooled, you can also eat sticky rice with savory dishes.
 Growing up, my mom and grandma made me sticky rice with a side of Chinese sausages and it was the best quick snack when I got hungry.
-These days, you can find sticky rice on the menu at your local Thai, Vietnamese, Filipino, and other Asian restaurants and convenient stores.
+These days, you can find sticky rice on the menu at your local Thai, Vietnamese, Filipino, and other Asian restaurants and convenience stores.

 What methods can you use to cook sticky rice?

 Like other types of rice, there are various ways to make sticky rice at home the next time you’re craving it: stovetop (similar to how I cooked it for biko), rice cooker, instant pot, or steamer.
 Often times, I’ve found that the easiest method to make sticky rice at home is to soak the rice overnight before steaming.